DaemonLoki/stefanblos-website/Content/posts/animating-number-changes.md

 There is an animation, however, where I think there is not a really intuitive way to create it:

-<video name="Animating numbers preview" class="medium-image" controls="controls"
+<video name="Animating numbers preview" class="medium-image rounded-video" controls="controls"
 src="../../images/posts/animating-number-changes/animating-numbers-preview.mov"></video>

 We’ll be going through the steps of implementing it (it’s not hard) and I’ll describe the workarounds we need to do here, but let’s start off with the way I would have assumed it to work first.